How-To

 {{sender_name}}

-Template 2: Problem-solution affiliate email
+Template 2: Problem-solution email

 Subject: The {{problem}} problem nobody fixes early enough